 Hello Büfe: A Fethiye institution.
 Feed the fish and the seagulls while drinking a çay or a beer.
 Always busy.
 (Open all year.)

-Boğaziçi Restaurant: Cafe and restaurant.
+Boğaziçi Restaurant: A very popular Fethiye restaurant.
 Always busy.
 Quality, reasonably priced Turkish food and drink.
 (Open all year.)

 Mancero Kitchen: If it’s a big slab of quality steak you’re after, this could be your place.
 Mediterranean cuisine also served.
 (Open all year.)

 Denizatı Restaurant: If you’re walking to Çalış from Fethiye, this is your last stop before Çalış.
 Decent food and prices.
-A great place for gözleme by the seaside.
+They do a tasty, leisurely seafood meze.
 A very pleasant breeze in summer!
 (Open all year.)

 Çalış Bars & Restaurants